 Only international students with employment offers are eligible to apply for a Social Security number (SSN).
 Students receiving a cash scholarship (tuition waivers excluded) will need to apply for an Individual Taxpayer Identification number (ITIN).

-Use the following steps to help your student through the on-campus employment process:
+Use the following steps to help your F-1 student through the on-campus employment process:

 ISS will use employment letter to write a letter for student to take to the Social Security Administration (SSA) office to apply for SSN.
 It can take 2-3 weeks for the student to receive the SSN card, however, students may begin work prior to receiving the SSN.